 3.3.1 Store-and-forward and global ground segment

-Earth Observation satellites are in most cases placed in Low Earth Orbits (LEO) and their operators have traditionally downloaded their data whenever a ground station is in visibility in a store-and-forward approach.
+Earth Observation satellites are in most cases placed in Low Earth Orbits (LEO) and their operators have traditionally downloaded their data whenever a earth station is in visibility in a store-and-forward approach.

 However, satellites in Low Earth Orbits take ~15 revolutions to come back to the same point on Earth.
 This means that, for most locations on Earth the satellite will be seen 1 or 2 times per day.
 In the particular case where the satellite is in a polar orbit, there are a few locations on the Earth where it can be seen once per orbit: high latitude locations close to the polar circles.

-In order to maximise the amount of data downloaded to the ground and minimise the cost of the ground segment, Earth Observation satellite operators are generally inclined to place their ground stations at high-latitude locations close to the polar circles like Svalbard, Kiruna, Inuvik, Fairbanks, etc.
+In order to maximise the amount of data downloaded to the ground and minimise the cost of the ground segment, Earth Observation satellite operators are generally inclined to place their earth stations at high-latitude locations close to the polar circles like Svalbard, Kiruna, Inuvik, Fairbanks, etc.

 In each of these key locations, there are multiple antennas, which enables the possibility to track multiple satellites simultaneously and maximise the total amount of data that can be downloaded to the ground.
 This is particularly important, since the number of EO satellites has been constantly increasing in the last decade.

 However, even if these locations are particularly interesting due to the high revisit, they are not the only ones.
-Ground stations can be located anywhere in the world.
-The most common locations for ground stations are:
+Earth stations can be located anywhere in the world.
+The most common locations for earth stations are:

-– Elevated areas – positioned on elevated terrain gives ground stations a better line of sight to the satellite.
+– Elevated areas – positioned on elevated terrain gives earth stations a better line of sight to the satellite.
 Whether on hills or mountains, this reduces the potential for signal blockage, weather interference and generally facilitates better communication.

 – Remote locations – these areas have fewer physical objects that may impact signal transmission and greater visibility of the sky.

-– Coastal locations – being by the coast is common in maritime and satellite applications for maritime communications as ground stations here offer excellent visibility of the horizon.
+– Coastal locations – being by the coast is common in maritime and satellite applications for maritime communications as earth stations here offer excellent visibility of the horizon.

 – Urban communications centres – high-tech centres or technology parks in urban or semi-urban areas provide robust and reliable infrastructure and power supply facilities.
+For example, Earth stations can be placed on tops of buildings, providing better line of sight to the satellite.

 The type of antennas to be deployed in this type of scenario are usually going to be large Earth Stations (i.e., antennas 3 to 5 in Table 4).
 The reason for this is that with this type of deployment the goal is to maximise the amount of data that is downloaded to the ground.